 - 1. The student is to first meet with the responsible staff in the office where the matter arose in hopes of gaining a resolution. - 2.
-If after the meeting the student is dissatisfied with the outcome, the following steps are to be followed: - 3.
-A complaint is to be submitted in writing to the Dean of Students by completing the "Formal Complaint for Students."
-The on-line document can be found on the DOS page at www.neiu.edu/DOS.
+If after the meeting the student is dissatisfied with the outcome, the following steps are to be followed: - A complaint is to be submitted in writing to the Student Affairs office by completing the "Complaint Form."
+The on-line document can be found on the DOS page at www.neiu.edu/university-life/dean-of-students/conflict-resolution-services.

 - 4. When a student submits a complaint, they will provide their name, contact information and any related documents.
 Students can report anonymously, and the issue will be addressed but it may not specifically follow this procedure. - 5.
-After a complaint is submitted, the student will meet with the DOS or Assistant Dean of Students (ADOS) to review the matter, discuss and coach the student on moving forward in resolving their concerns. - 6.
-The DOS/ADOS will forward the complaint to the office or individual of concern and begin conversations with them to gather more information to determine the best avenue for resolving the student complaint.
+After a complaint is submitted, the student will meet with an Assistant Dean of Students (ADOS) to review the matter, discuss and coach the student on moving forward in resolving their concerns. - 6.
+The ADOS will forward the complaint to the office or individual of concern and begin conversations with them to gather more information to determine the best avenue for resolving the student complaint.
 This information will be reported back to the student. - 7.
 Additional follow-up meetings with offices and/or individuals involved may take place until the matter is resolved.
 Student Affairs will coordinate those meetings. - 8.
-NOTE: The DOS/ADOS does not retain the authority to mandate formal corrective action from university offices or university staff.
-In the complaint process, the DOS/ADOS facilitates the creation of open avenues for the student to fully address their concerns, and to receive the resolution they desire, if that desired resolution is feasible and warranted based upon the determined facts.
-The DOS and ADOS are committed to advocating for the student when, in the student's pursuit for resolution to their concerns, there is lack of cooperation from university staff or others involved, or when it is clear to the DOS/ADOS that a student's rights have been overlooked or violated. - 9.
-It is the expectation of the Dean of Students that the student be actively involved in attempting to resolve their concerns.
+NOTE: The Division of Student Affairs does not retain the authority to mandate formal corrective action from university offices or university staff.
+In the complaint process, the Student Affairs staff member facilitates the creation of open avenues for the student to fully address their concerns, and to receive the resolution they desire, if that desired resolution is feasible and warranted based upon the determined facts.
+The Student Affairs office is committed to advocating for the student when, in the student's pursuit for resolution to their concerns, there is lack of cooperation from university staff or others involved, or when it is clear to the Student Affairs staff member that a student's rights have been overlooked or violated. - 9.
+It is the expectation of the Vice President of Student Affairs/Dean of Students that the student be actively involved in attempting to resolve their concerns.
 This means that the student must fully exercise their conflict resolution skills and remain at the forefront of addressing their concerns. - 10.
-If a student chooses to withdraw their complaint, they must send an e-mail to the DOS/ADOS they are working with so the case can be administratively closed. - 11.
+If a student chooses to withdraw their complaint, they must send an e-mail to the Student Affairs staff member they are working with so the case can be administratively closed. - 11.
 All completed forms and documents submitted are kept on file in Student Affairs.